 Regarding the matchmaking to report the bot option.
 In fact, by activating this mode, it is possible if there are no players available at the moment, dealing with bots, drastically reducing the waiting time for the selection of the opponent.
 Considering the large number of players, certainly a necessary and very intelligent move.

 Horus Heresy: Legions draws too much from Hearthstone, but that's not a bad game.
 In fact, the fact of using a license as important as that of Warhammer 40k, it provides a certain charm to the eyes of enthusiasts.
-Furthermore, the presence of the Warlord directly on the field and the use of abilities activated by the units provides that minimal strategic variety with respect to the Blizzard title, allowing it to not be a clone at the 100% of Hearthstone.
+Furthermore the presence of the Warlord directly on the field and the use of abilities activated by the units provides that minimal strategic variety with respect to the Blizzard title, allowing it not to be a clone at the 100% of Hearthstone.

 The game is available on Steam, for free, as by now the practice for all digital card games.